Auditing a Class

 Drop/Add (Course Change) — Students who wish to drop or add a course may do so according to the deadlines listed in the Academic Calendar.
 After dropping or adding a course, the student should go to my.newpaltz.edu to be sure that the action has taken place.

-Course Withdrawal — The fee for withdrawing from a course after January 3 is $20.
-Please contact Martha Teck at The Office of Extended learning, 845-257-2904, to obtain a course withdrawal form.
+Course Withdrawal — The fee for withdrawing from a course after Jan.
+3 is $20.
+Please contact Winter Session at the Office of Extended learning, 845-257-2904, to obtain a course withdrawal form.
 Please refer to the Academic Calendar for the tuition liability schedule.

 Bring, mail, or email the completed withdrawal form to:

 The Office of Extended Learning